dcathcart/dx-cop/README.md

 ## Usage

+To install:

+`sfdx plugins:install dx-cop`

+To run, clone and cd into your Salesforce git repo, then

 `sfdx dxcop:source:check`

-Or, to format output as JSON:
+or to format output as JSON:

 `sfdx dxcop:source:check --json`

-There are no parameters yet; running the above command performs all known checks.
+There are no other parameters; running the above command performs all known checks.

-## Types of problems
+## Types of checks performed

 This plugin is new - please be kind!
 There are currently only a small number of checks, but the list is growing.